IRIS: Designing a Co-Pilot

 34% faster task completion

 IRIS was significantly faster and more efficient.
-Average task completion speed increased significantly (34%), with complex navigation tasks improving by 42%
+Average task completion speed increased significantly (34%), with map navigation tasks improving by 42%

 51% fewer taps needed